Enterprise Products sues Texas municipal utility over $100 mln gas bill

 By Liz Hampton

-April 26 (Reuters) - Oil and gas supplier Enterprise Products Partners EPD.N on Monday sued CPS Energy, a San Antonio gas and power utility, alleging failure to pay nearly $100 million for natural gas delivered during a February winter storm.
+April 26 (Reuters) - Oil and gas supplier Enterprise Products Partners EPD.N on Monday sued CPS Energy, a Texas gas and power utility, alleging failure to pay nearly $100 million for natural gas delivered during the state's February winter storm.

-Enterprise is suing CPS Energy, a long-time customer, over payment disputes for sales during the freeze.
+Enterprise is suing San Antonio municipal utility CPS Energy over payment disputes for sales during the freeze.
 The suit, filed in a state court in Harris County, Texas, claims CPS owes $99.7 million for gas after paying $36.5 million towards the month's fuel bill.

-"CPS Energy is now engaging in a coordinated plan to avoid paying its bills," the lawsuit claimed, adding the utility has offered $38.83/mmBtu for the gas.
-The lawsuit does not say what price per unit of gas Enterprise sought.
+"CPS Energy is now engaging in a coordinated plan to avoid paying its bills," the lawsuit claimed, adding the utility has offered it $38.83/mmBtu for the gas.

+CPS Energy CEO Paula Gold-Williams said Enterprise had engaged in "egregious price gauging" and that the lawsuit came after it had tried to negotiate the dispute.

+"CPS Energy is committed to protecting its customers from unconscionable prices charged by certain natural gas suppliers," Gold-Williams said.

 A spokesman for Enterprise declined to comment, saying it would let the lawsuit speak for itself.

-CPS Energy, the municipal utility owned by the city of San Antonio, Texas, previously sued grid operator Electric Reliability Council of Texas seeking to block it from issuing a default for unpaid power charges.
+CPS Energy, owned by the city of San Antonio, previously sued grid operator Electric Reliability Council of Texas seeking to block it from issuing a default for unpaid power charges.

-Enterprise next month is expected to report first quarter earnings that analysts say will benefit from the sharp rise in gas prices during the storm.
-Rival Kinder Morgan Inc last week reported a roughly $1 billion boost to earnings from selling high-priced natural gas to utilities.
+Enterprise next month is expected to report first-quarter earnings that analysts say will benefit from the storm-driven gas price run-up.
+Kinder Morgan last week reported a roughly $1 billion boost to earnings from selling high-priced natural gas to utilities.

 Enterprise could post an around $475 million profit from the storm in its coming report, analysts from consultancy East Daley Capital said in a note last week.